Right to Constitutional remedies under the Constitution of India

 When the person is arrested without any violation of a law.

-When a person is arrested under a law which is unconstitutional when detention is done to harm the person or is malafide.
+When a person is arrested under a law it is unconstitutional when detention is done to harm the person or is malafide.

 Maneka Gandhi v Union Of India, AIR, The Supreme Court judgment in 1978, in Art.21 established the entire concept of liberty by holding “procedure established by law” to mean “fair and proper” procedure.
 Accordingly, a writ of habeas corpus will be false if the law which deprives a person of his liberty is not just and fair.

-Mandamus is a command which is issued by a court to an authority asking it to perform a public duty imposed upon it by the constitution or any other law.
+A mandamus is a command that is issued by a court to an authority asking it to perform a public duty imposed upon it by the constitution or any other law.

 1. The person must have a real or special interest in the subject matter.